 One of the most significant undertakings of the Weka Pass Railway in recent decades is currently underway!

 This project is the construction of a new 52 meter, 2 road carriage maintenance depot and undercover storage shed, and the realignment of much of our Waipara Yard including the construction of a new yard ladder and its associated turnouts.
-The project is complex – requiring the moment of power lines, although we are hopeful the project will be completed by early 2021.
+The project is complex – requiring the movement of power lines, although we are hopeful the project will be completed by early 2021.

 The new facility will provide our carriage restoration teams a designated and specialised area to work on their projects.
 A proper woodshop is long overdue!
 Our fleet of 50 foot carriages, guards vans, and service wagons will be able to be worked on separately, freeing up space in our main workshop which is better suited for our mechanical engineering team.
 The current, very small woodshop in the main workshop will be able to be replaced by a machine shop and workbench, increasing the productivity of both groups.